gbif/hp-swissnatcoll/en/how-to-publish-data.md

   - Your data content is separated by commas.

-## Approve my data

-1. Click on **Approve**.
-  - A window opens with a short summary of what the approval entitles.
-  - Note that only the swiss specimens will be reviewed.
-Records coming from other countries will be ignored.
-2. Click on **Approve**.
-  - A progression bar appears during the approval process and disappears when launched.
-  - This process might take some time, but we currently can't say how long.
-3. Check the Approval status of your records on your Collection page.

 ## Publish my data

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">